Giroud plans to continue with France and Milan

 However, Giroud, who became France's all-time leading scorer during the tournament, does not plan to follow suit.

 "For the moment I continue with the national team.
-I was struck by the fact that Hugo has decided to leave, our relationship is special," he told Canal Football Club.
+I was struck by the fact that Hugo has decided to leave, our relationship is special," he said.

 "Anything can happen, I have not withdrawn from the international stage and for this reason I remain callable.